Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

 How to Make Pad Woon Sen

-- Add in Chinese broccoli, noodles and sauce.
-Mix together until noodles are coated in the sauce and greens are cooked.
-Season with white pepper.
-Serve hot with chili vinegar.
+Add in Chinese broccoli, noodles, and Stir-Fry sauce.
+Toss everything together until noodles are well coated in sauce and greens have softened.

 FAQ